Kexiky/MusicTheoryApp/README.md

 # MusicTheoryApp
-This program helps with learning music theory, note grammar.
+This program helps with learning music theory and note grammar.
 It also contains сircle of fifths, which helps to create beautiful chord progressions.